Since 2005 we have advised business and government on climate, energy and emissions related to transport and energy efficiency.

 Over the years we have been privileged to work for the EU Concerted Action (all 27 member states), EU Commission, UK, Irish and Maltese governments as well as state agencies at various times and on various topics, but always related to transport energy and climate.

-Since 2018 Conor Molloy has served on the Smart Truck Management Council and is now an expert on the Global Logistics Emissions Council (GLEC) panel with Smart Freight Centre.
+Conor Molloy has served on the Smart Truck Management Council since 2018 and is now an expert on the Global Logistics Emissions Council (GLEC) panel with Smart Freight Centre.

-A registered national expert with NSAI and advisor on SEAI’s panels for Large Industry and Public Sector, Conor is also on Enterprise Ireland’s green panel.
+As a registered national expert with NSAI and advisor on SEAI’s panels for Large Industry and Public Sector, Conor is also on Enterprise Ireland’s green panel.

 Our public presentations are available at SlideShare see https://www.slideshare.net/ConorMolloy

-2012-2019 we facilitated many of the Future In series of events for leaders in Pharma, Food, ICT, Energy and Environment.
+Between 2012 and 2019 we facilitated many of the Future In series of events for leaders in Pharma, Food, ICT, Energy and Environment.